MakerDyne/Basic-Reflow-Oven-Controller/README.txt

 - 2 tactile SPST-NO switches (which make use of the MCU's internal pullups)
 - 1 green LED + resistor to indicate if the reflow process is in progress.
 - 1 red LED + resistor to indicate if the oven element is on or not.
-- 1 blue LED + resistor to indicate that the oven is too hot
+- 1 red LED + resistor to indicate that the oven is too hot
 - 1 green LED + resistor to indicate that the oven is "just right"
 - 1 blue LED + resistor to indicate that the oven is too cold
 - 1 Adafruit MAX31855 thermocouple amplifier breakout board